Lt. Col. Philbin to retire from state police

 Manni declined to provide more details about Philbin’s departure, saying in a statement, “I am not permitted under the Law Enforcement Officers’ Bill of Rights, RIGL 42-28.6-2, to make any public statement in connection to the status of any Internal Affairs investigation.”

-As Target 12 previously reported, Manni asked his counterpart in Connecticut to conduct an independent review of an incident that involved a member of the Rhode Island State Police command staff.
+As Target 12 previously reported, Manni asked his counterpart in Connecticut to conduct an independent review of an incident that involved a member of the state police command staff.

-The Target 12 Investigators have learned the incident in question happened prior to Col. Manni’s appointment as superintendent of the state police.
+Target 12 has learned the incident in question happened prior to Manni’s appointment last December as superintendent of the state police.

-Manni would not confirm if the reference to the internal affairs investigation he referenced in regards to Philbin is connected to the probe the Connecticut State Police conducted.
+Manni would not confirm if his reference to an internal affairs investigation in regards to Philbin is connected to the probe the Connecticut State Police conducted.

 Tim White (twhite@wpri.com) is the Target 12 investigative reporter and host of Newsmakers for WPRI 12 and Fox Providence.
 Follow him on Twitter and on Facebook